Trajectory-User Linking via Hierarchical Spatio-Temporal Attention Networks: Experiments

 To this end, we use t-SNE~\cite{van2008visualizing} to plot the latent space of trajectories learned by DNN-based models.
 Specifically, we randomly select 20 users and their corresponding trajectories from Gowalla and GeoLife.
 The learned representation of each trajectory is projected to the 2D space.
 The visualization results of learned trajectory reorientation on Gowalla ($|\mathcal{U}|=222$) and GeoLife ($|\mathcal{U}|=90$) are shown in Figure~\ref{fig:visual} and Figure~\ref{fig:visual2}, where points with the same color represent trajectories from the same user.

-From Figures~\ref{fig:visual} and~\ref{fig:visual2}, we can observe that the trajectory representations generated by our \model show an apparent clustering effect, and the clustering is tighter than other methods (\ie, Figure~\ref{fig:visual}(h) and Figure~\ref{fig:visual2}(h)).
+From Figures~\ref{fig:visual} and~\ref{fig:visual2}, we can observe that the trajectory representations generated by our \model show an apparent clustering effect, and the clustering is tighter than other methods (\ie, Figure~\ref{fig:visual}(i) and Figure~\ref{fig:visual2}(i)).
 This indicates that \model is able to effectively distinguish trajectories generated by different users, which is crucial for TUL prediction task.
-Although DeepTUL and DPLink can also distinguish some clusters (users), there are obviously plenty of trajectories from different users intertwined together, and thus it is difficult to identify the correct users for these trajectories.
+Although GNNTUL and DeepTUL can also distinguish some clusters (users), there are obviously plenty of trajectories from different users intertwined together, and thus it is difficult to identify the correct users for these trajectories.

-Furthermore, we also observe that all baselines perform poorly on sparse check-in dataset (\ie, Gowalla) compared to the easily distinguishable dense GeoLife dataset, while our model effectively distinguishes the trajectories produced by most users (see Figure~\ref{fig:visual}(h)).
+Furthermore, we also observe that all baselines perform poorly on sparse check-in dataset (\ie, Gowalla) compared to the easily distinguishable dense GeoLife dataset, while our model effectively distinguishes the trajectories produced by most users (see Figure~\ref{fig:visual}(i)).